americanas-tech/restQL-golang/docs/restql/config.md

 ## Tenants

-If your are working with a database for storing mappings, then you will be able to scope then in tenants.
+If you are working with a database for storing mappings, then you will be able to scope then in tenants.
 The tenant that a query should use to resolve its statements can be defined in two ways:

 1. Through a `tenant` query parameter, which allow for a same restQL deployment to run each query with a possibility different tenant.
 2. Through a `RESTQL_TENANT` environment variable, which will lock the tenant allowed to be used by that deployment, ignoring the `tenant` query parameter if present.

-When using tenants the second approach is recommend if you aim to provide isolation between the tenants and guarantee that a tenant cannot produce load in the APIs of other tenants.
+When using tenants the second approach is recommended if you aim to provide isolation between the tenants and guarantee that a tenant cannot produce load in the APIs of other tenants.

 ## HTTP layer